Caballero93/hackathon2017/README.md

 ptyhon framework.py
 ```

-Framework immediately starts emitting data in the form of
+Framework starts emitting data in the form of `DataMessage`
-`DataMessage` (`DataMessage` alongside with other offered utilities is
+(`DataMessage` alongside with other offered utilities is placed in the
-placed in the `utils` module).
+`utils` module) after time lapse specified in `config.json`.

 ## Proposed solution
 Communication between Typhoon framework and the solution is abstracted